John Dewey portrait with students working on real-world projects – Project-Based Learning illustration

 John Dewey (Project-Based Learning)

-John Dewey – Project-Based Learning (PBL)
+John Dewey – Biography and the Project-based learning (PBL) Philosophy

 Biography: